Energy History Online is a free educational website serving teachers and students of United States and global energy history.

 Chad Montrie, University of Massachusetts, Lowell

-This website would not be possible without the terrific research assistance provided by Connor Compton, Jamie Cooper, Marc Gonzalez, Hilary Griggs, Molly Harris, Dante LaRiccia, Clara Ma, Bennet Parten, Camden Smithtro, Christopher Sung, Walter Thulin, and Ben Zdencanovic.
+Research Support and Coordination: Creation of this website has benefited from the terrific research assistance provided by Connor Compton, Jamie Cooper, Marc Gonzalez, Hilary Griggs, Dylan Gunn, Ken Huynh, Clara Ma, Bennet Parten, Camden Smithtro, Christopher Sung, Walter Thulin, and Ben Zdencanovic.
+Molly Harris, Dante LaRiccia, and Sarah Pickman helped develop this teaching site as research coordinators.

 Technical support and design has been provided by Pamela Patterson and the staff of the Poorvu Center for Teaching and Learning and YaleSites.

-Generous financial support has been provided by Yale College Environmental Studies, Yale Department of History, and the Rosenkranz Award for Pedagogical Advancement.
+Project financial support has been provided by Yale University through the Yale Planetary Solutions Project, Yale College Environmental Studies, Yale Department of History, and the Rosenkranz Award for Pedagogical Advancement.